3MAH/fedoo/docs/Quick_Start.rst

    import numpy as np #Numpy is often usefull

-Define the space dimension
+Create the modeling space
 ___________________________

+In fedoo, most of objects are associated to a modeling space.
+The modeling space is a space in which the variables and coordinates are created.
+The most convenient way to create a modeling space is to define the dimension of the problem using the Util.ProblemDimension(dimension) method.
-The dimension of the problem should be '3D' or '2Dplane' (for planar problem) The dimension of the problem may also be set to '2Dstress' to set plane stress assumption by default
+The dimension of the problem should be '3D' or '2Dplane' (for planar problem).
+The dimension of the problem may also be set to '2Dstress' for planar problem based on the plane stress assumption.

 .. code-block:: none